 How can you learn how to automate add-ins in general?
 This depends entirely on the reference materials that accompany the add-in.
-For example, when you install the Palisade suite and open @RISK or StatTools, you can find extensive help from its Developer Kit Manual (see Figure 17.15).
-These developer kit manuals explain how to manipulate the add-ins with VBA, and they are quite thorough.
+For example, when you install the Palisade suite (version 6.0 or later) and open @RISK, you can find extensive help from its XDK (Excel Developer Kit) (see Figure 17.13).
+This includes not only reference materials but also a number of Excel example files with VBA code and videos explaining the code.8

-7 The academic version of this suite is available with my Practical Management Science and Data Analysis and Decision Making books.
+7The academic version of this suite is available with my Practical Management Science and Data Analysis and Decision Making books.